angular/angular/aio/content/guide/upgrade.md

 <!--
 TODO:
-Correctly document how to use AOT with SystemJS-based `ngUpgrade` apps (or better yet update the `ngUpgrade` examples/guides to use `@angular/cli`).
+Correctly document how to use AOT with SystemJS-based `ngUpgrade` applications (or better yet update the `ngUpgrade` examples/guides to use `@angular/cli`).
 See https://github.com/angular/angular/issues/35989.

-## Using Ahead-of-time compilation with hybrid apps
+## Using Ahead-of-time compilation with hybrid applications

-You can take advantage of Ahead-of-time (AOT) compilation on hybrid apps just like on any other Angular application.
+You can take advantage of Ahead-of-time (AOT) compilation on hybrid applications just like on any other Angular application.
 The setup for a hybrid app is mostly the same as described in [the Ahead-of-time Compilation chapter](guide/aot-compiler)